sanger-pathogens/pathogen-informatics-training/README.md

   * [Feedback/Issues](#feedbackissues)

 ## Introduction
 The pathogen informatics training courses use Jupyter notebooks to provide pathogen informatics training.
-There are currently 5 independent notebooks:
+There are currently 6 independent notebooks:

  * UNIX
  * ARIBA
  * SeroBA
  * BLAST
  * DEAGO
+ * Roary

 ## Installation
 The courses use [Jupyter](http://jupyter.org/) notebooks, which means that Jupyter must be installed to use them.
 Please see the [Jupyter installation instructions](http://jupyter.readthedocs.org/en/latest/install.html) for details.